PacificBiosciences/pb-assembly/README.md

 falcon_sense_option=--output-multi --min-idt 0.70 --min-cov 2 --max-n-read 1800
 falcon_sense_greedy=False
 ```
 During pre-assembly, the PacBio subreads are aligned and error correction is performed.
 The longest subreads are chosen as `seed reads` and all shorter reads are aligned to them and consensus sequences are generated from the alignments.
-These consensus sequences are called `pre-assembled reads` oe `preads`.
+These consensus sequences are called `pre-assembled reads` or `preads` and generally have accuracy greater than 99% or QV20.

 If you wish to auto-calculate your seed read coverage, then it's necessary to enter your `genome_size` in base
 pairs, the desired `seed_coverage` as well as set `length_cutoff=-1` to force the auto-calculation.
+We generally recommend `20-40x` seed coverage.
 Alternatively,
 if you don't know your genome size, are unsure of the `seed_coverage` you would like to use or if you would rather
 just leverage all reads above a specific length, you can use the the `length_cutoff` flag to
 manually set that limit.
 It's important to note that whatever value `length_cutoff` gets set to is a limit that